 The treatment is clearly failing or there are safety concerns

-Your doctors believe it is in your best interest to take you off the trial
+Your doctors believe it's in your best interest to take you off the trial.

-How can I get onto a trial if it is not offered by my hospital?
+How can I get onto a trial if it's not offered by my hospital?

 This may not be easy.
 It can mean travelling and staying near the site of the clinical trial.
 Sometimes a trial is geared to taking patients from other regions.
 The best thing is to discuss your wishes with your health team to see if particular arrangements can be made.